1985–86 North Carolina Tar Heels men's basketball team

-The 1985–86 North Carolina Tar Heels men's basketball team represented the University of North Carolina from Chapel Hill, North Carolina during the 1985–86 NCAA Division I men's basketball season.
+The 1985–86 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill during the 1985–86 NCAA Division I men's basketball season.

-Led by head coach Dean Smith, the Tar Heels completed yet another in a long line of impressive seasons, holding the #1 ranking in the AP poll for 13 consecutive weeks, and reaching the Sweet Sixteen in the NCAA tournament before falling to eventual national champion, Louisville.
+Led by head coach Dean Smith, the Tar Heels held the #1 ranking in the AP poll for 13 consecutive weeks and reached the Sweet Sixteen in the NCAA tournament before falling to eventual national champions Louisville.

 On January 18, 1986, #1 North Carolina defeated #3 Duke 95–92 in the first game played at the Dean Smith Center.